spsforks/QB64-Wiki/_SETALPHA.md

 ## Example(s)

+## Example(s)
-*Example:* Using a _SETALPHA color range to fade an image in and out while not affecting the transparent white background.
+ Using a _SETALPHA color range to fade an image in and out while not affecting the transparent white background.

 ```vb